ietxaniz/docker-kvm-opnsense/docs/network-setup.md

        valid_lft forever preferred_lft forever
 ```

-So I need to store the mac address, and I will annotate it in the document `network-data.md`. (you should have your own table to continue with this tutorial)

 | Parameter                   | Value                              |
 | --------------------------- | ---------------------------------- |
 | host-connection-name        | Wired connection 1                 |